A variety of skills are needed for every job, there’s no doubt about that.

 A little step back will take us a long way forward in understanding each type of skill and how they work together.
 It’ll also help us understand how training for each one is different.

 Technical and soft skills are two distinct types of skills that blend to make super-powered employees.
-You can’t have one without the other or else you end up with an angsty uncommunicative programmer that doesn’t talk to anybody and can’t effectively work with others.
+You can’t have one without the other, or you end up with that angsty, uncommunicative programmer who doesn’t talk to anybody and can’t effectively work with others.
 That’s no way to get anything done.

-First up, what are technical skills and how do you train for them?
+First, what are technical skills, and how do you train them?

 Defining Technical Skills